can3p/slide_detector/README.md

 which I followed ([this](http://www.pyimagesearch.com/2016/11/28/macos-install-opencv-3-and-python-2-7/) guide to install opencv).

+*Note*: If you get complaints about library not being found (it was ffmpeg in my case) check if library was is installed in multiple versions via home brew.
+In this case there could be a symlink pointing at the wrong version and thrashing you evening at the same time.

 The tool has two modes of detection - content and treshold, both modes have treshold setting (funny, right?)
 I found content much more useful in my case.
 Since slides don't have much content I had to set a really low treshold value.
 Something like this: